openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 Yes!
 The `-reportOnly` option to `jtreg` will generate the standard HTML reports for tests which have been previously executed.
 Tests will _not_ be executed.
-A <a href="#question3.6">work directory</a> containing the results of the executed tests must be provided.
+A [work directory](#report-work-dirs) containing the results of the executed tests must be provided.
 The default location is `./JTwork`.
 An alternate directory may be specified using `-workDir`.